A CNN based Multifaceted Signal Processing Framework for Heart Rate Proctoring Using Millimeter Wave Radar Ballistocardiography: Discussion

 This work proposed a comprehensive DNN-based strategy (MIBINET) to surpass the present state-of-the-art (HSMM) in measuring IBI from mm-wave collected data.
-MIBINET is a unique lightweight architecture that features novel post-processing techniques.
-It achieved a cumulative 98.73\% correlation coefficient and produced a meager 20.69 ms RMSE score over 11 different test subjects on Radar-HS data.
+A key aspect of our work lies in the integration of novel signal processing schemes with the excellent feature extraction capabilities of CNN.
+MIBINET is a unique lightweight architecture that features innovative post-processing techniques, including rolling window averaging and traditional filtering, which contribute to the improved performance of the model.
+The proposed approach achieved a cumulative 98.73\% correlation coefficient and produced a meagre 20.69 ms RMSE score over 11 different test subjects on Radar-HS data.
 This was a significant improvement over HSMM, which offered a 93.66\% correlation coefficient and 47.94 ms RMSE.

-To demonstrate the versatility of our proposed approach, it was further evaluated on datasets containing ECG, PCG, and PPG signals.
-Its performance was found to be superior to HSMM in all of them.
+The robustness and versatility of our proposed approach were further demonstrated by evaluating it on datasets containing ECG, PCG, and PPG signals, where its performance was found to be superior to HSMM in all of them.
 A custom-weighted regression loss was developed to train MIBINET, and a unique weight-saving approach was used based on a weighted metric.
 The novel weighted loss function improved the correlation coefficient by more than 1.4\% and lowered the RMSE by more than 21 ms in Radar-HS data compared to the commonly used Huber-loss function.
-The robustness of the proposed loss function was demonstrated on other signal modalities (PCG, ECG, and PPG).
-A novel IBI augmentation technique was also introduced to negate the effects of dataset imbalance.
-This augmentation enhanced the correlation coefficient by more than 10\% in the PCG modality while reducing the RMSE by 40 ms and noticeably improved the performance in Radar-HS data as well.